dreamix-fmi-course-2024/web-development-with-java-lab/lab05/README.md

 # Tasks

-Before continuing, ensure thath you have at least one full domain thread (model -> service -> repository) from the last week tasks
+Before continuing, ensure that you have at least one full domain thread (model -> service -> repository) from the last week tasks

 ## Task 0